 You Cooked It!: Sichuan Dishes by Our Readers and Shoppers

-The Mala Project turns three years old this month, and I am celebrating by thinking of all the dishes YOU have made from our recipes over that time.
+The Mala Project (now The Mala Market Blog) turns three years old this month, and I am celebrating by thinking of all the dishes YOU have made from our recipes over that time.
 I would never have stuck with this time-consuming sideline if not for your genuine enthusiasm and support for the effort.
 It started out as a labor of love, and you have made it even more so.

 So, a couple of weeks ago I invited readers to send me photos of dishes they’ve made using Mala Project recipes and/or Mala Market products.
 I bribed you with a promise of a contest and a drawing for one of our cool Mala Aprons.
 I knew I was going to get some good reader photos, but I was blown away by the range of dishes you’ve tried and the stories you shared about them.

 Jason Stickler sent the photos above of a New Year’s Eve Sichuan feast he made on his friend’s farm, Kalaluna, in Colombia.
 He went through all our recipes, planned his menu and had his Sichuan ingredients shipped from the U.S. to South America just for the occasion!
 As well as the dishes on that magical table (don’t you wish you had been there?), some of Jason’s favorites include (as pictured) yuxiang eggplant, jiaoma chicken (in Sichuan pepper-scallion oil) and shuizhu (“water-boiled”) beef.
 Jason happens to be a CIA grad and professional baker, but he said that, “in the big picture, after you get the ingredients, I think the recipes are very straight forward for anyone.”

 Jason wins the Mala Apron for the most inspiring Sichuan story.